Gianou/Gianou/README.md

 # Hi there, I'm David 👋

 Welcome to my GitHub profile!
-I am a software developer about to graduate from the HES-SO Valais/Wallis :switzerland: and Haaga-Helia UAS :finland:.
+I am a software developer graduated from the HES-SO Valais/Wallis :switzerland: and Haaga-Helia UAS :finland:.
 Coding is a passion for me, it's a creative process that requires organisation, and that enables us to create and share amazing things!

 ## Projects